Girl Gone Gourmet

 ingredients for the chili.

-For the beer, I go with a lighter lager-type.
-You have a lot of options in this department so choose one that you like to drink.
+For the beer, I go with a lighter lager type.
+You have many options in this department, so choose one you like to drink.

-The chili is flavored with simple onion and garlic and thickened with masa harina, which is made from corn.
+The chili is flavored with simple onion and garlic and thickened with masa harina.
 It’s like a very fine corn flour that is absorbed into the chili as a thickener.

 How to Make It

-Texas chili is easy to make and only requires some patience while it simmers.
-It takes a while for the beef to cook so it’s tender and delicious.
+Texas chili is easy to make but requires patience while it simmers.
+It takes a while for the beef to cook, so it’s tender and delicious.
 So, consider this a weekend chili recipe – it can’t be rushed.

 photo collage of browning the beat, cooking the onions, and combining both in the pot.

-Start by browning the beef.
-Depending on the size of your pan you may need to do this in a couple of batches.
-That way you get a nice sear on the beef.
+Start by browning the beef in a large pan or Dutch oven over medium-high heat.
+Depending on the size of your pan, you may need to do this in a couple of batches.
+That way, you get a nice sear on the beef.

-Take it out of the pan and then cook the onion and garlic in the fat and juices left behind by the beef.
+Take it out of the pan, then cook the onion and garlic in the beef’s fat and juices left behind.
 Then, bring it all back together.

 photo collage of the chilli being added and the beer being added,

-Add your chile sauce, water, beer, and bring it to a boil.
+Add your chile sauce, water, and beer, and bring it to a boil.
 Lower the heat and leave it to do its thing for a few hours.
-If you notice it getting too thick, you can thin it with more water or beer.
+You can thin it with more water or beer if it gets too thick.
 Give it a stir occasionally, too.

 How to Thicken Chili

 Just at the end, once the beef is tender, add the masa harina.
 This will thicken the chili and give it a velvety texture.
-Cook it a little longer and then stir in some lime juice to wake up all the flavors.
+Cook it a little longer, then stir in lime juice to wake up all the flavors.

 photo collage of the masa harina being added and the thickened chili.

-This Texas chili is delicious straight from the pot, but it’s even better the next day.
-While it sits in the fridge the flavors develop even more and marry together.
-When you reheat it, you might need to thin it with a little more water or beer.
+This Texas chili is delicious straight from the pot but even better the next day.
+While it sits in the fridge, the flavors develop even more and marry together.
+You might need to thin it with a little more water or beer when you reheat it.

 Topping Ideas